USEPA/sensortoolkit/docs/source/index.rst

 .. important::

     This documentation is currently under development.
+Please check for updates to the BitBucket repository before referencing the documentation.

 `sensortoolkit` is a Python library for evaluating air sensor data.
 The library is intended for use with sensors collocated at ambient air monitoring sites